tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL-C MySQL 版/产品简介/常用概念_intl_en.md

 - **Character set**: A mapping relationship or encoding rule, including a coded character set and character encoding.
 The code points corresponding to a character set are mapped into binary sequences, so that they can be stored and processed by a computer.
 - **Cloud Virtual Machine (CVM)**: A scalable computing service provided by Tencent Cloud.
 - **Monitoring**: To make it easier for you to view and stay up to date with instance conditions, TDSQL-C for MySQL provides a wide variety of performance monitoring metrics and convenient monitoring features (such as custom view, time comparison, and merged monitoring metrics).
 - **Alarm policy**: You can create alarms to stay informed of the status changes of certain metrics.
-The specific metrics will be monitored for a certain period of time, and alarm notifications will be sent by WeChat, SMS, email, phone, and WeCom at specified intervals based on the given threshold.
+The specific metrics will be monitored for a certain period of time, and alarm notifications will be sent by SMS, email, and phone at specified intervals based on the given threshold.
 - **Recycle bin**: A place where terminated instances are stored before elimination.
 Such instances can be restored.
 - **Backup**: Data is stored separately or as a file copy to tackle possible unexpected situations such as file or data loss or corruption.
 - **Automatic backup**: Currently, snapshot backup is supported.
 You can set the backup time for the system to automatically save data.